 Throughout its history AAFSW has been an advocate for Foreign Service families.
-Over forty years ago, we were instrumental in founding the Family Liaison Office and Overseas Briefing Center.
+Over forty years ago, we were instrumental in founding the Global Community Liaison Office and Overseas Briefing Center.
 Today, we recognize volunteers overseas through the SOSA Awards and here in Washington with the Lesley Dorman Award.

 Historically, beginning in the 1970’s, AAFSW’s advocacy was rooted in our Forum, a think tank for new ideas.
 The Forum Committee of AAFSW tackles inequities in the Foreign Service affecting families and attempts to solve or to ameliorate them.
 Here are some, but not all, of its past projects.

-Although the Committee has close connections with the Family Liaison Office (FLO), it has the freedom to work outside the confines of government.
+Although the Committee has close connections with the Global Community Liaison Office (GCLO), it has the freedom to work outside the confines of government.
 In the past it has lobbied Capitol Hill, placed articles in newspapers and sat on InterAgency Working Groups to help resolve problems.

 Pension Sharing for Divorced Spouses.
 This was one of the earliest Forum projects, and ultimately gave divorced spouses the right to share their ex-spouses’ pension if they had been married a certain number of years.
 Prior to, and during, the 1970’s, many ex-wives were left destitute when their husbands divorced them.
 Some had devoted years to following their husbands around the world, raising families without a chance to earn a living or have a profession.
 Without this legislation, when the ex-husband retired or died, the new family would often receive all the pension or survivor’s benefits.